Therapy And Mental Health: How To Find A Therapist For Your Relationship

 Consult your insurance

 Some insurance companies have strict in-network requirements for those interested in working with a mental health professional, with co-pays and deductibles that might be required.
 If you have health care coverage, it may be a good idea to inquire with your insurance provider to ensure you’re aware of any out-of-pocket costs you may incur.
-Scheduling a session, meeting, and receiving an unexpected bill may cause conflict or distress in a relationship.
+Scheduling a session, or meeting, and receiving an unexpected bill may cause conflict or distress in a relationship.
 In addition, note that many therapists charge a late fee or cancellation fee for clients, which is often not covered by insurance.
-If you do not have an insurance plan, you may benefit from free or low-cost services in your area or online couples’ therapy.
+If you do not have an insurance plan, you may benefit from free or low-cost services in your area or online couples therapy.

 Getty/AnnaStills